Houston Open

-The Cadence Bank Houston Open is a professional golf tournament in Texas on the PGA Tour, played in November.
+The Texas Children's Houston Open is a professional golf tournament in Texas on the PGA Tour, played in March.
 As a part of a restructuring of the schedule, the event moved to the fall in 2019.
 Because the tour year starts the previous fall, the event was not a part of the 2019 PGA Tour, but was one of the first events of the 2020 PGA Tour.
 It is held at the Memorial Park Municipal Golf Course in Harris County near downtown Houston and the Galleria.